José Antonio Reyes

 José Antonio Reyes Calderón ([xoˈse anˈtonjo ˈreʝes kaldeˈɾon]; 1 September 1983 – 1 June 2019) was a Spanish professional footballer who played mainly as a left winger and also as a forward.

 He made his debut for Sevilla aged 16 and signed for English club Arsenal in January 2004, winning the Premier League and FA Cup in his spell in London.
 He returned to Spain in September 2006, on loan with Real Madrid, where he won La Liga.
 He then moved to Atlético Madrid, and won the Europa League twice.
 He also had a short loan spell in Portugal with Benfica, before re-joining Sevilla late in his career and winning the Europa League another three times, reaching a record individual total of five.
 He later had spells with Espanyol, Córdoba, Xinjiang Tianshan Leopard and Extremadura.

 Reyes earned 21 caps for Spain, and played at the 2006 World Cup.
 He died in June 2019 at the age of 35 in a car crash.

 Club career

 Sevilla

-Born in Utrera, Province of Seville to Romani parents, Reyes joined the youth ranks of local Sevilla FC at the age of 10 and went on to represent the club at all youth levels.
+Born in Utrera, Province of Seville to Romani parents, Reyes joined the youth ranks of local Sevilla at the age of ten, and went on to represent the club at all youth levels.

 Reyes finally signed a full contract in 1999, making his first-team debut during the 1999–2000 season at the age of 16, against Real Zaragoza.
 He was later called up to Spain's squad for the UEFA European Under-17 Championship, where he scored one goal in the group stage.

 With the Andalusians now in Segunda División, Reyes added another appearance.
 After they were promoted, he established his reputation as a versatile attacking unit in the following years, his 21 La Liga goals over four seasons leading to other teams taking notice.